markaniban10/Student-Task-Planner/README.md

 - Every interaction updates real state and the UI reflects it immediately (checkbox fills in, strikethrough appears, list re-sorts, new task appears).

+### Dark Mode & Date Picker (added after initial defense)
+- **Dark mode:** `context/ThemeContext.js` holds two color palettes (`lightColors` / `darkColors`) behind a `ThemeProvider`, following the exact same Context + custom-hook pattern as `TaskContext.js`.
+Every screen and component reads colors via `useTheme()` instead of hardcoding hex values, so toggling the button in the top-right corner of `HomeScreen` (🌙/☀️) re-themes the entire app instantly — no screen needs to know dark mode exists beyond calling the hook.
+- **Date picker:** `AddTaskScreen.js` now uses
+  `@react-native-community/datetimepicker` instead of a free-typed `YYYY-MM-DD` text field.
+This removes an entire class of bugs (typos, wrong format, impossible dates like `2026-13-40`) since the picker only ever returns a real, valid `Date`. `utils/dateHelpers.js` gained one small pure function, `toDateInputString()`, to convert that `Date` back into the `"YYYY-MM-DD"` string the rest of the app (sorting, storage) already expects.

 ### Technical Defense & Q&A (50%)
 See the "Likely Q&A" section below — every answer points to a specific file and line of logic so you can explain it confidently.